devlemire/Learn-React-CRUD/README.md

 DELETE FROM people WHERE id = $1;
 ~~~~

+#Friendly Reminder
+-- Don't forget to pack your webz (shoutout to Heather).
+Meaning don't forget to run webpack when you're trying to see changes you make on your react app.
+Also remember we need our server running to make the api calls.
+Which means we also need postgres running.
+(What a handful..)
 #Setting up the front-end
 -- In order to get our endpoints to work with our front end we are going to need some inputs and a button